gerwld/spoplus-extension/README.md

 See the [LICENSE](LICENSE.md) file for more details.

-For any inquiries regarding commercial use or permission, please contact the creator at [pjaworski.dev@gmail.com].
+For any inquiries regarding commercial use or permission, please contact us at [pjaworski.dev@gmail.com].

 ## Contact